Meiolaniidae: Lifestyle

 Most researchers today agree that meiolaniids were terrestrial animals that fed on low growing vegetation.

 The lifestyle of meiolaniids has historically often been questioned.
 Even during the earliest discoveries on Lord Howe Island, the idea that they were marine animals was proposed by scientists like Allan Riverstone McCulloch, who believed that Meiolania was a marine turtle that died while coming ashore to lay eggs.
 While McCulloch's hypothesis was quickly dismissed following the discovery of Meiolania limbs, the idea that Meiolania was connected to water would still appear periodically in the following century.
 Charles Anderson, who discovered the aforementioned leg bones, considered the possibility that Meiolania was semi-aquatic and more recently, Lichtig and Lucas (2018) proposed that Meiolania lived much like modern snapping turtles.

 Despite the reoccurring notions of semi-aquatic or even aquatic habits in meiolaniids, most historic and contemporary research favors an exclusively terrestrial lifestyle.
 Multiple elements of Meiolanias skeleton, such as the domed shell, robust forelimbs and anatomy of the shoulder girdle, all compare favorable to terrestrial tortoises rather than aquatic terrapins or turtles.
 Features such as the osteoderm-covered limbs, limited range of motion of the neck, large and heavy skulls and the almost anchor-like clubbed tail have all been cited as being detrimental to an animal living in the water, as they would be a hindrance when the animal were to try and swim between islands or try to reach its head above water.
-Brown and Moll further criticize the methodology and sample size of Lichtig and Lucas specifically, pointing out that their publication worked with a single juvenile specimen, which was a composite and thus didn't reflect actual Meiolania proportions, much less those of an adult.
+Brown and Moll further criticize the methodology and sample size of Lichtig and Lucas specifically, pointing out that their publication worked with a single juvenile specimen, which was a composite and thus did not reflect actual Meiolania proportions, much less those of an adult.

 An additional point in favor of terrestrial life was recovered when the nasal cavities and inner ears of several meiolaniids were analysed.
 The study found that meiolaniids had enlarged nasal cavities, larger than even those of modern tortoises, which could be indicative of an enhanced sense of smell.
 While other possible uses of an enlarged nasal cavity are also considered, including sound production and thermoregulation, the benefits to the sense of smell is considered to be the most likely cause.
 Compared to this, smell plays a very minor rolle in the lives of aquatic turtles, which subsequently have a much smaller nasal cavity.
 The vestibulum of the nose is elongated and although this is associated with trunk-like structures in modern pig-nosed turtles and softshell turtles, it could also be an adaptation towards keeping sand out of the nose as seen in modern lizards.
 This would be especially useful for meiolaniids living in arid regions or entering sandy areas such as beaches.
 Finally, the angle at which the inner ear is directed matches more closely with that of terrestrial tortoises, which are adapted to stabilizing the head while walking.